alexyuly/ViewScript-Runtime/README.md

 #### 🔻 **Parameters**

-A parameter is a reference for a component to receive a binding from its parent.
+A parameter is a reference for a component to receive a field from its parent.

-To declare a parameter named `id` holding a binding of the given `concept`:
+To declare a parameter named `id` holding a field of the given `concept`:
 ```
 Take [id] of [concept]
 ```

-To allow the parameter's binding to be empty:
+To allow the parameter's field to be empty:
 ```
 Take [id] of optional [concept]
 ```

 #### 🟨 **Stores**

-A store is a reference for a component to save a binding, which it can pass to its children.
+A store is a reference for a component to save a field, which it can pass to its children.

 ```
-Let [id] be [binding]
+Let [id] be [field]
 ```

 To allow the store's binding to be empty:
 ```
-Let [id] be optional [binding]
+Let [id] be optional [field]
 ```

 #### 🔵 **Units**